-Appointments are maximum 50 minutes in duration, with a maximum of 32 student sessions available per week.
+Appointments are a maximum of 50 minutes in duration, with a maximum of 32 student sessions available at the Centre each week.

-A solution focused session incorporates positive psychology principles and practices.
+A solution-focused session incorporates positive psychology principles and practices.
 These sessions provide an opportunity for students to work toward a solution to their presenting problem.
-This is done in collaboration with a Wellness Navigator (registered Clinical Counsellor), Psychologist or an advanced Trainee (supervised by a licensed professional).
-One session is typical; however, if deemed necessary, additional follow-up may be considered.
+This is done in collaboration with a Wellness Navigator (Registered Clinical Counsellor), psychologist or an advanced trainee (supervised by a licensed professional).
+One session is typical; however, additional follow-up may be considered.

-Appointments are maximum 50 minutes in duration, with a maximum of 40 student sessions available per week.
+Appointments are a maximum of 50 minutes in duration, with a maximum of 40 student sessions available at the Centre each week.

-Process groups are closed so that difficult, often deeply personal issues can be disclosed, whereas psychoeducational groups can be either in the form of an open, drop-in, or closed group.
+There are two types of group therapy: process and psychoeducational.
+Process groups are closed so that difficult and often deeply personal issues can be disclosed, whereas psychoeducational groups may be in the form of an open, drop-in or closed group.

-For a list of current and upcoming groups click here.
+Please view our list of current and upcoming groups.